AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

-If you are wondering what centroid is think of it as mean/ avergae or its the same as center of gravity from high school physics.
+If you are wondering what centroid is think of center of gravity from high school physics.
 Essentially what we have done is the found clusters whose centroids are 'Close' (similar) to points within cluster and 'Far' (dissimilar) from points from points from other cluster.

 On side note here the example shows a 2-D clustering problem, in real world the data points can have several features making it hard to visualize cluster but algorithm works uses same logic to work.

 **Level 3**: Clustering Starter Code in Python

-Lets start by importing the relvant libararies.
+Lets start by importing the relevant libararies.
 The one in focus is KMeans from sklearn.cluster package.

 <script src="https://gist.github.com/AjoyNambiar/a694f35e11e3cf4b2a482016b34e0205.js"></script>